Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 Credit to Tamjid under MIT license: https://github.com/tamjid0x01/SmartContracts-audit-checklist

-This is not a comprehensive list and solidity is quickly evolving so please do due dilegence on your part.
+This is not a comprehensive list and solidity is quickly evolving so please do due diligence on your part.
 Not all listed items will apply to your specific smart contract.

 The list differs from the original and has been adapted by the Algebra protocol team.